 Jewish Center for Addiction: Prevention, Help and Hope

 There is a pervasive myth that addiction is not a Jewish issue.
 No one, however, is immune, from the least Jewishly involved to the most religious.
 The myth that Jews are somehow protected from addiction reinforces shame and isolation and can inhibit community members from seeking needed help.
-The goal of the Jewish Center for Addiction is to ensure that Jewish individuals and their families who are impacted by addiction find support within the Jewish community and receive education on treatment resources.
+The goal of the Jewish Center for Addiction at JCFS is to ensure that Jewish individuals and their families who are impacted by addiction find support within the Jewish community and receive education on treatment resources.
 JCA programs address specific needs of Chicago’s Jewish community and reflect best practices in the addiction prevention and treatment fields.

 Jewish Center for Addiction offers the following services:

 - JCA Speaker’s Bureau brings Jewish volunteers who are in recovery from addiction to community groups to speak about their experiences.

 - Safe, sober and spiritual celebrations for Jews in recovery and those who support the recovery community.

 - Community Partnerships broaden support and access for Jews working to achieve and maintain abstinence.

 Youth Drug Prevention